dotnet/AspNetCore.Docs/aspnetcore/security/authentication/scaffold-identity.md

 The preceeding code comments out the code that is duplicated in *Areas/Identity/IdentityHostingStartup.cs*

-Typically, apps that were created with individual accounts should ***not*** create a new data content.
+Typically, apps that were created with individual accounts should ***not*** create a new data context.

 ## Scaffold identity into an empty project